braintree/braintree-android-drop-in/README.md

 val dropInRequest = DropInRequest()
 ```

 `DropInClient` is responsible for launching the Drop-in UI.
-To launch Drop-in, instantiate a `DropInClient` and call `DropInClient#launchDropInForResult` with the `DropInRequest` you configured above:
+To launch Drop-in, instantiate a `DropInClient` with [client authorization](https://developer.paypal.com/braintree/docs/guides/authorization/overview) and call `DropInClient#launchDropInForResult` with the `DropInRequest` you configured above and a request code that you have defined for Drop-in:

 ```kotlin
 val dropInClient = DropInClient(this, "<#CLIENT_AUTHORIZATION#>", dropInRequest)